fitabigail/Lamborghini-Deals/README.md

 ### Search Car List

-The user can use the car fillter from search fileds by model, location, body style, transmision and price.
-From Search list the user is redirected to Search Car page.
-On Search page the user can redifine his car search options.
+The user can use the car filter from search fields by model, location, body style, transmission, and price.
+From the Search list, the user is redirected to the Search Car page.
+On the Search page, the user can redefine his car search options.
 <details>

 ![Car List Search](./readme_img/car-list-search.png)